 Adam has been the Managing Director of the firm since July 2007 and has been a partner and lawyer with the firm since 1998.
 Prior to Simpsons, he worked in London with a specialist intellectual property and media firm and in intellectual property chambers.

 His core areas of legal practice are intellectual property (copyright, trade marks, confidential information), contract, trade practices law and litigation.
+Representative work includes advising:

 Strategic Industry & Other Roles

-Adam Simpson was appointed by the Commonwealth Minister for Innovation, Industry, Science and Research, to the position of Chair of the Enterprise Connect Creative Industries Innovation Centre Advisory Committee and member of the Enterprise Connect Advisory Council.
+Adam was appointed by the Commonwealth Minister for Innovation, Industry, Science and Research, to the position of Chair of the Enterprise Connect Creative Industries Innovation Centre Advisory Committee and member of the Enterprise Connect Advisory Council.
 This follows his role on the Centre’s Advisory Board.

 He initiated and chaired the Contemporary Music Working Group for many years.
 This group consists of key representatives of all the major music industry bodies including the two largest, Australian Recording Industry Association and the Australasian Performing Right Association.
 The group’s work has resulted in substantial benefits to industry as well as Government.